Updates made to this policy

-What to do if te tamaiti doesn’t have the capacity to understand the information
+What to do if te tamaiti or rangatahi doesn’t have the capacity to understand the information

-If te tamaiti doesn’t have the capacity to understand the information even with support, an explanation of this information must be provided to an advocate.
-This person must advocate for, or represent te tamaiti, and ensure their rights are protected and enhanced.
+If te tamaiti or rangatahi doesn’t have the capacity to understand the information even with support, an explanation of this information must be provided to an advocate.
+This person must advocate for, or represent te tamaiti or rangatahi, and ensure their rights are protected and enhanced.

 Their advocate could include: